zengrh3/StructuralMemory/README.md

 # On the Structural Memory of LLM Agents

 This repository contains the PyTorch implementation for our paper.
-Further details about MGIGNN can be found in our paper.
+Further details can be found in our paper.

 <p align="center">
   <img src="./figs/overview.png" alt="Model_Framework" width="1000"/>